 Below are the 10 features you need to look out for before buying an external flash unit.
 Hopefully, by the end of this article, you will have a basic idea of the features you need.

 Lighting is an essential aspect of photography—it can either make or break an image.
+When you use the built-in flash of a camera it introduces harsh shadows and unnatural brightness to the shot.

 But with so many flash units on the market, choosing the right external flash can be overwhelming.